-H2S Clear arms thousands of workers with crucial knowledge of the dangers of H2S and the precautions, tools, and necessary actions for working around rigs, pipelines, refineries, storage tanks, tankers and terminals.
+H2S Clear for Energy arms thousands of workers with crucial knowledge of the dangers of H2S and the precautions, tools, and necessary actions for working around rigs, pipelines, refineries, storage tanks, tankers, and terminals.

 It’s essential that workers understand the physical and chemical properties of H2S, the signs/symptoms of exposure, and as well as the appropriate response in the event of a release.